gvwilson/sdxpy/src/template/index.md

 At the heart of every static site generator is a page templating system.
-Thousands of these have been written in the last thirty years in every popular programming language, and a language called [%i "PHP" "PHP" url="php" %] was created primarily for this purpose.
+Thousands of these have been written in the last thirty years in every popular programming language, and a language called [%i "PHP" url="php" %] was created primarily for this purpose.
 Most of these systems use one of three designs
 ([%f template-options %]):